HardikSheth1717/devops-projects/Projects/Project_1_Deployment_On_Single_Server_With_PM2/README.md

 ```
 <i>Note: Use sudo if your user do not have permissions.</i>

 Now, if you check with your public ip address, the react application will be accessible.
-Our next you can configure any domain so that it will point to `web-server`.
-This step is optional.
+Our next you can configure any domain so that it will point to `web-server` and SSL certificate using certbot.
+This steps are optional.